sashperso/openshift-hc/user_guide.md

 DATEFORMAT: "+%m-%d-%Y-%T"
 AUTHORNAME: <consultant_name>
 ````

+Optionally edit: `settings/comments.yml`
-- `settings/comments.yml`: This file holds the comments that describe the state of each health check.
-Customise these messages here.
+- `settings/comments.yml`: This file determines the comments that describe the state of each health check, which can be customised here.
 ````yaml
 GLOBAL_OK_COMMENT: <comment> # example: "This is an OK comment."
 GLOBAL_ERROR_COMMENT: <comment> # example: "This check has produced the following errors."